flipacholas/Architecture-of-consoles/articles/super-nintendo.md

 ## Audio

 This console provided some unique audio capabilities thanks to a dedicated set of chips designed by no other than **Sony**.
 The most important components of the audio subsystem are:
 - **The S-DSP**: Plays ADPCM samples across eight different channels, they are mixed and sent through the audio output.
-The DSP is capable of manipulating samples with 16-bit resulution and a sampling rate of 32 kHz, it also provides:
+The DSP is capable of manipulating samples with 16-bit resolution and a sampling rate of 32 kHz, it also provides:
   - **Stereo Panning**: Distributes our channels to provide stereo sound.
   - **ADSR envelope control**: Sets how volume changes at different times.
   - **Delay**: Simulates *echo*, it also includes a frequency filter to cut out some frequencies during the feedback.
 Do not confuse this with *Reverb*!